hamza3256/xborder/src/README.md

-This directory is a truffle project with the following sub-directories:
+This directory is a truffle project:

 Build (compiled contracts)
 migrations (instructions for deployment)